 Brad Bradly Johnson grew up around the funeral business in Randolph, helping his father since age 13.
 A Graduate of Randolph High School, who then attended college at University of Nebraska at Omaha and Lincoln, and married Terri Scott of Randolph, Nebraska in 1984.
 Brad attended mortuary school at Mt.
 Hood Community College in Portland, Oregon.

 Brad worked for a year and a half at the Megrue-Price Funeral Home in Superior and Nelson, Nebraska where he served his apprenticeship.
 In 1986, he moved to work for his father at the Johnson Funeral Chapel in Norfolk.
-He has been co-manager of that location until July 2009, he currently serves Norfolk and all of Northeast Nebraska.
+He worked as Manager of that location until July 2009, he currently serves Norfolk and all of Northeast Nebraska.
 In 1989, he and wife Terri approached Morris & Ruth Ann Vogel of Stanton about the sale of their mortuary in Stanton, just 10 miles from Norfolk.
 With the help of Roger & Marian Johnson, Brad's parents, they purchased that mortuary in March of 1989.

-Expansion into Randolph in 2000, Roger Johnson, Brad's father, decided to retire from full time work at Johnson's Funeral Home in Randolph.
+Our expansion into Randolph in 2000, Roger Johnson, Brad's father, decided to retire from full time work at Johnson's Funeral Home in Randolph.
 Brad & Terri decided to purchase the funeral home from Brad's father & mother.
 Brad has been a member of many of the area organizations supporting Stanton & Stanton County: Stanton Community Club - serving as treasurer for 7 years; Member Stanton Youth Development Committee; Founding Members Board of Directors Stanton Economic Development, Inc., Past President City of Stanton Golf Course Board of Directors; Past President of the Elkhorn Acres Golf Association Board and was instrumental in the expansion of the course's driving range and acreage; Past member of the Stanton Park Board; Past Member of the Stanton Housing Authority Board of Directors; Founding Members Stanton Baseball/Softball Association, serving as treasurer/clerk for 5 years; Founding member and current Committeeman for Stanton Youth Development; Founding Members of Stanton Youth Football Program; Member Stanton Community Schools Board of Education - serving on the Personnel & Activities Committee's; Former Stanton Cub Leader & Boy Scoutmaster; Past AYSO Soccer Coach; Past Youth Baseball Assistant Coach; Assistant Coach Stanton Jr. Legion Baseball; Assistant Coach Stanton Jr. High Football & Jr. High Track; Member Randolph Community Club/Randolph Area Ventures; Founding members Randolph Community Golf Course.
 Terri has been a member of the V.F.W.
 Auxiliary; Member of St. Peter's Catholic Church Board of Directors; Member Randolph Community Club/Randolph Area Ventures.

 Roger Roger was introduced to the Funeral Business by assisting at the Marshall Funeral Home in Tilden, Nebraska, while living at the home of his Aunt Millie Anderson and her husband.
 After graduating from Tilden High School he attended Midland College at Fremont, Nebraska majoring in Pre-Mortuary Science.